codetricity/custom_dart_package_tutorial/README.md

+# RICOH API Introduction Tutorial Series

+This is the code for a Flutter tutorial series on YouTube.

+The code for each tutorial is in a separate branch.

+* Lesson 1: Building a custom dart package
+* Lesson 2: Using provider for state management

-# RICOH API Introduction Tutorial - Building a Custom Dart Package
+## Lesson 1: Building a Custom Dart Package

 ![screenshot](docs/screenshot.jpg)